-Step Task Procedure Step 3 Open the Change Configuration dialog box See "Modifying a for the restore configuration. configuration" on page 177.
-Step 4 Initialize the restore configuration with the See "About Volumes disk information from the discovered properties" on page 192. configuration and then map the original volume configuration to the new disks.
-Step 5 After you finish mapping, perform the DDR See "Restoring a client to restore procedure. dissimilar disks" on page 140.
+Step Task Procedure Step 3 Open the Change Configuration dialog box for the restore configuration.
+See "Modifying a configuration" on page 170.
+Step 4 Initialize the restore configuration with the disk information from the discovered configuration and then map the original volume configuration to the new disks.
+See "About Volumes properties" on page 185.
+Step 5 After you finish mapping, perform the DDR restore procedure.
+See "Restoring a client to dissimilar disks" on page 135.

-Table 6-6 To create a restore configuration (continued)
+Table 6-6To create a restore configuration (continued)